rocqetry/rocqet/casestudy/imp/README.md

 Families include:
 1. Imp with denotational semantics (this can also be an alternate base family)
-2. Local variables.
-3. Imp with functions and function calls
+3. Imp with local variable & functions and function calls
+4. Imp with pointers
+5. Imp with arrays
+6. Imp with C types: structs, enums,
+7.